Bodacious/Postcode-Searcher/README.md

 ### Repository pattern

-The brief describes two separate places in which to search for data relating to a single search.
+The brief describes two separate places in which to search for data relating to a single search (locally, and the remote API).
 I approached this problem by injecting these two _repositories_ into the search service object as a parameter (See PostcodeFinder).
-This made it easier to test in isolation, while also providing a scalable design pattern for adding future data repositories (which might include a cache store or alternative remote service).
+This made it easier to test my service object in isolation, while also providing a scalable design pattern for adding future data repositories (which might include a cache store or alternative remote service).

 ### Postcode object

 I defined a Postcode class in the base lib directory as a single source of truth for _postcodes_ within the system.
-I felt this approach would be easier to maintain as the system grows and future requirements change.
-I opted for a `Object.parse` pattern, since it's a commonly used ruby idiom, and provides out-of-the box compatibility with various libraries (e.g. the Grape API library).
+I felt this approach, rather than just using strings everywhere, would be easier to maintain as the system grows and future requirements change.

+I opted for an `Object.parse` pattern, since it's a commonly used ruby idiom (e.g. Date, URI, etc.), and provides out-of-the box compatibility with various libraries (e.g. the Grape API library).

 ### StoredPostcode

-The brief states that specific unrecognised postcodes, or specific postcodes outside of the service areas should still be supported by the system.
+The brief states that specified unrecognised postcodes, or specified postcodes outside of the service areas should still be supported by the system.
 The StoredPostcode model is a simple, local data store that provides this functionality.
-Records must have a valid UK postcode format, but can have any LSOA—which can be used to cater to postcodes whose real LSOA is outside the service area.
+Records must have a valid UK postcode format, but can have any LSOA—which can be used to cater to postcodes for which the real LSOA is outside the service area.

 Local storage is searched before the postcodes.io database so that LSOA values can be overwritten if desired (i.e. to support a postcode outside the service area).